Significant-Gravitas/AutoGPT-Code-Ability/README.md

 3. **Developer**: The hands-on coding component.
 Utilizing the templates and guidelines provided by the Architect, the Developer sub-agent is responsible for writing the individual functions and pieces of the application.

-4. **Delivery (Deployment Agent)**: The final phase of the software development process, this component is tasked with compiling, packaging, and deploying the completed application, ensuring its successful deployment to the designated environment.
+4. **Deploy Agent**: The final phase of the software development process, this component is tasked with compiling, packaging, and deploying the completed application, ensuring its successful deployment to the designated environment.

 5. **Common Module**: A fundamental component used across all stages of development.
 It provides shared functionalities and resources, such as libraries and tools, that are essential for the Design, Architect, Coding, and Delivery modules.
 This module ensures consistency and efficiency in the development process.